dhanifudin/kubernetes-lab/README.md

   > Username:
   >```

-- Fill your username and password then wait until `Login Succeeded` message
+- Fill your username and password then wait until you get `Login Succeeded` message

   ```
   Login Succeeded